adamsigal/youtube-haiku-comp-bot/README.md

   </a>
 </p>

-YouTube Haiku is a <a href="https://www.reddit.com/r/youtubehaiku/" target="_blank" > subreddit </a> <!--- /_ --->  dedicated to the finest of bite-sized comedy videos.
+YouTube Haiku is a [subreddit](https://www.reddit.com/r/youtubehaiku/) dedicated to the finest of bite-sized comedy videos.
 In the essence of the *Vine compilations* of my youth, this program amalgamates the best videos of a given time period and uploads them in an easy-to-consume format.

 ## Usage
 | Option                | Type     | Description                                      |